Optimal multiple change-point detection for high-dimensional data: A Generic algorithm for multiscale change-point detection on a grid

 \subsection{From a multiscale test to a change-point detection procedure}

 Our purpose is to introduce a generic procedure to translate a multiscale procedure into a vector of change-points.
-Intuitively, if, for some for some $(l,r)\in \cG$, we have $T_{l,r}=1$, then the distribution of $y_t$ is possibly not constant over $[l-r,l+r)$ which entails that there is possibly at least one change-point in $[l-r+1,l+r-1]$.
-As a consequence, the multiscale procedure provides a collection $\cI(T)=\{[l-r+1,l+r-1] \text{ s.t. } T_{l,r}=1\}$ of intervals that tentatively contain at least one change-point.
+Intuitively, if, for some $(l,r)\in \cG$, we have $T_{l,r}=1$, then the functional $\Gamma(\mathbb{P}_t)$ is certainly not constant over $[l-r,l+r)$ which entails that there is possibly at least one change-point in $[l-r+1,l+r-1]$.
+As a consequence, the multiscale test gives a collection $\cI(T)=\{[l-r+1,l+r-1] \text{ s.t. } T_{l,r}=1\}$ of intervals that tentatively contain at least one change-point.

 If all these intervals were disjoint, then one simply would take $\widehat{\tau}$ as the sequence of centers of these intervals.
 Unfortunately, when two intervals $[l_1-r_1+1,l_1+r_1-1]$ and $[l_2-r_2+1,l_2+r_2-1]$ in $\cI(T)$ have a non-empty intersection, one cannot necessarily decipher whether there is only one change-point in the intersection of both intervals or if each interval contains a specific change-point.
-Hence, our general objective is to transform the collection $\cI(T)$ into a collection of non-intersecting intervals by either discarding or merging some intervals of $\cI(T)$
+Hence, our general objective is to transform the collection $\cI(T)$ into a collection of non-intersecting intervals by either discarding or merging some of them.

-More formally, we propose the following iterative procedures for building a collection of non-intersecting intervals.
+We propose the following bottom-up iterative procedure for building a collection of non-intersecting intervals.
 Start with $\cT_0= \SCP_0=\emptyset$.
 For any scale $r\in \cR$, we compute the collections $\SCP_r$ of intervals of scale $r$ and the collection $\cT_r$ of locations based on the following